Kong/docs.konghq.com/app/gateway-oss/2.4.x/proxy.md

-To prevent trivial Route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router match occurs.
+To prevent trivial Route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
 Specifically, the following normalization techniques are used for incoming request URIs which are selected because they generally do not change semantics of the request URI: